 The people behind it

-who have close family connections with the UK and particularly to encourage participation in the UT by contemporary Ticinesi migrants (generally professionals working in London), via a range of cultural and social events.
-Ian Giuliani although running an architect's practice in the UK maintains close working links with the Ticino via his involvement with a small family farm in Valle di Blenio.
+Ian Giuliani of Ticinesi descent has been the President of the Unione Ticinese di Londra for the past five years.
+During this time his policy has been to serve the original Ticinese membership (mostly Bleniesi and Leventinesi); encourage membership from Ticino, in respect to those indigenous Ticinesi who have close family connections with the UK; and particularly to encourage participation in the UT by contemporary Ticinesi migrants (generally professionals working in London), via a range of cultural and social events.
+Ian Giuliani, although running an architect's practice in the UK, maintains close working links with Ticino via his involvement with a small family farm in Valle di Blenio.

-- Daniel Pedroletti, Chair
+Daniel Pedroletti Chair

 Marc Peter was born and educated in Switzerland, completing a Typographic Design Diploma in 1990 and an apprenticeship at Ringier Holdings in 1992 from where he moved to Zürich, practising as a freelance graphic designer.
 Marc moved to London to complete an MA Interactive Media (University of the Arts) in 1999, the same year that his first book, Flash 4 – Interactivity by Design, was published.
 Industry magazines in Switzerland, Germany and the UK have consistently published Marc’s comment and articles.
 Marc frequently teaches short courses on interactive design at the Hochschule für Gestaltung und Kunst and Online Labor in Zürich.
 Marc is the Creative Director of on-IDLE, a design and web development agency he co-founded with his now wife in 2000 and is a long-standing member of the City Swiss Club.

-- Ursule Thurnherr, Fundraiser
+Ursule Thurnherr Fundraiser